giudici1985466/1985466_AFGS/Student_doc.md

 #### MICROSERVICE: gateway-api
 - TYPE: backend
-- DESCRIPTION: Main REST/SSE entry point consumed by the frontend.
+- DESCRIPTION: Main REST API entry point consumed by the frontend and by the processing-service replicas.
 - PORTS: 8000

 - TECHNOLOGICAL SPECIFICATION: